How Low Mileage Discounts Can Save You Money on Car Insurance

 When Should You Inquire About a Low Mileage Discount?

-Who Are Considered “Good” Candidates for Low Mileage Discounts?
+Who Is a Good Candidate for Low Mileage Discounts?

 What Is a Usage-Based Low Mileage Program?